DragnaCarta/Curse-of-Strahd-Reloaded/Introduction/Introduction.md

 * ***Empowerment.*** Game design that allows your players to be the heroes of Barovia, rather than the victims of a dark and soul-crushing survival-horror experience.
 * ***Accessibility.*** Detailed notes and preparation, allowing you to focus on running engaging sessions instead of getting bogged down in planning and prep work.

-If you're ready to begin your adventure through the Mists, check out the Table of Contents below—and get ready for a campaign you and your players won't soon forget.
+You can [[Using This Guide|click here]] to learn how to use and read this guide.
+Otherwise, if you're ready to begin your adventure through the Mists, check out the Table of Contents below—and get ready for a campaign you and your players won't soon forget.

 > [!info]+ **Download this Guide**
 > Want to download *Reloaded* as an Obsidian Vault for use, editing, and review on your local device?
 You can download all files using the [Github Repository](https://github.com/DragnaCarta/Curse-of-Strahd-Reloaded) .